facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/preserve-memo-validation/error.useCallback-aliased-var.expect.md

 ```
 [ReactForget] Todo: Could not preserve manual memoization because an inferred dependency does not match the dependency list in source.
 The inferred dependency was `aliasedX`, but the source dependencies were [x, aliasedProp]

-[ReactForget] Todo: Could not preserve manual memoization because an inferred dependency does not match the dependency list in source.
-The inferred dependency was `x.y.z`, but the source dependencies were [x, aliasedProp]
 ```